canonical/global-nav/README.md

 You can view the build files in action by opening the `index.html` in the root of this project.

-## Hacking
+## Contributing

-When developing this project you can run the following command to listen to changes in the `src/js/*.js` and `src/sass/*.scss` and builds them into the `/dist` folder.
+When developing this project you can run the following command to listen to changes in the `src/js/*.js` and `src/sass/*.scss` files and build them into the `/dist` folder.

 ```
 yarn watch
 ```

-Before submitting your pull request.
-Run the lint, which checks both the JS and Sass for errors.
+Before submitting your pull request, run the linters - which checks both the JS and Sass for errors.

 ```
 yarn lint